eyalios/twitter_by_likes/README.md

 # twitter_by_likes
-a web app that allows users to search tweeter users and see all their tweets according to popularity.
+a web app that allows registered users to search twitter users and see all their tweets according to popularity.